JaviLoPiq/javilopiq.github.io/about.md

 # About Me

-I am a Research Scientist with a PhD in Theoretical Physics from the [University of Massachusetts, Amherst](https://www.umass.edu).
+I am an Applied Research Scientist at [Global Technology Applied Research](https://www.jpmorgan.com/technology/applied-research) at JPMorgan Chase, where I focus on quantum-inspired and randomized algorithms.

-My graduate research has focused on using tools from Statistical Physics, Quantum Information, and efficient algorithms to tackle problems in Quantum Many-Body Dynamics.
+I earned a PhD in Theoretical Physics from the University of Massachusetts, Amherst, under the supervision of [Romain Vasseur] (https://scholar.google.fr/citations?user=uhqFQUEAAAAJ&hl=fr) where my research centered on applying tools from statistical physics and quantum information to problems in quantum many-body dynamics.

-More recently, I have worked on industry-driven problems in ML and Optimization using quantum-inspired (tensor networks) algorithms.
-My contributions there include the development of constrained tensor networks for generative modeling and combinatorial optimization problems.
+Currently, my work applies quantum-inspired techniques — particularly tensor networks — to practical problems in machine learning and optimization.
+Recent contributions include the development of constrained tensor network architectures for generative modeling and combinatorial optimization, as well as leveraging tensor networks to improve the efficiency of large language models.

 ### Background